Notebook 7: Unsteady Flow

 To begin with, the set up follows the same path as all previous notebooks: - Create a mesh - Add some variables - Create the solver we need (NavierStokes this time) - Add boundary conditions and constitutive properties.

-We also add a projection solver to compute the vorticity of the flow (see 4-
+We also add a projection solver to compute the vorticity of the flow as we did in Notebook 4 when we needed to compute a heat-flux (thermal gradient) term.

 To track the time evolution of the flow, we introduce a “passive” particle swarm.
 Passive, here, refers to the fact that the flow is not changed by the presence of the marker particles.